devtron-labs/hacktoberfest2022/README.md

 ![hacktoberfest-2022](./assets/hacktoberfest.jpg)

 [Devtron](https://github.com/devtron-labs/devtron) is honored to partner with Hacktoberfest to celebrate opensource with the community all across the globe.
-Being an open-source platform, we welcome Developers, DevOps Practitioners, Technical Writers, Designers and everyone else with all experiences to give their fair shot at contributing and helping our Opensource projects.
+Being an open-source platform, we welcome Developers, DevOps Practitioners, Technical Writers, Designers and everyone else with all experiences to give their fair shot at contributing and helping to our Opensource projects.
 We recognize all your efforts for contributions and would like to honor your work by providing you some great goodies and giveaways from our end apart from Hacktoberfest.

 We are happy to see you here and we believe that each [star ⭐️](https://github.com/devtron-labs/devtron) enables us in showcasing devtron to a wider community.